 Graduates of the Feminist Practices for Social Change track will be trained to work in social justice and social change organizations, NGOs and international governmental organizations (IGOs) at local, regional, national, and transnational levels.

 Click here for information about Admissions to the BA/M.A. program.
 This admissions process is separate to the M.A. and Ph.D. program.
-Students in the BA/M.A. program who wish to pursue doctoral work in Women's and Gender Studies at Rutgers must apply to the Ph.D. program directly, where they will compete with the general pool of applicants for admissions.
+Students in the BA/M.A. program who wish to pursue doctoral work in Women's, Gender, and Sexuality Studies at Rutgers must apply to the Ph.D. program directly, where they will compete with the general pool of applicants for admissions.